Garlic: Other uses

 The sticky juice within the bulb cloves is used as an adhesive in mending glass and porcelain.
 An environmentally benign garlic-derived polysulfide product is approved for use in the European Union (under Annex 1 of 91/414) and the UK as a nematicide and insecticide, including for use in the control of cabbage root fly and red mite in poultry.
-Garlic has antioxidant and anti-inflammatory properties, which give it great therapeutic potential against a number of diseases.